ravikiran0606/GSOC18/_posts/2018-08-13-conclusion.md

 I will continue contributing to ROOT-TMVA project.
 I really feel proud to be one of the contributors of the great project [ROOT Software framework](https://root.cern/) by CERN.

 ![happiness]({{ site.baseurl }}/images/happiness.jpg)

+**UPDATE:** My code has been successfully integrated into the ROOT production release v6.16 and the complete release notes can be found [Here](https://root.cern/doc/v616/release-notes.html)